rchillyard/Number/README.md

 * all numbers are exact _wherever it is possible_, including $e$ (Unicode: xD835DF00) and $\pi$ (Unicode: xD835DED1);
 * inexact numbers are represented along with their error bounds;
 * lazy evaluation of _expressions_ to help avoid temporary inexact values from becoming part of a result;
-* there are several domains of _Number_ (expressed with different "factors") to support angles, logarithms, roots.
+* there are several domains of _Number_ (expressed with different "factors") to support angles, logarithms, and roots.

 There is no such thing as accidental loss of precision (at least, provided that code follows the recommendations).
 For example, if you write: